 Putting an ultrasound probe into your rectum (back passage) to scan your prostate.
-Guided by ultrasound, biopsies are taken from your prostate through your perineum (the skin between your scrotum and rectum).
-We use a special grid to standardise the biopsies, and we take between 24 and 50 samples, depending on the size of your prostate.
+Using ultrasound to guide the process, 10 to 18 biopsies are taken from your prostate with a special needle passed through the ultrasound probe.

 What are the alternatives?